 Brie Bacon Lettuce and Tomato Sandwich

-- Tossing some avocado into the mix is one of my favorite tweaks, but after hearing about a Brie LT, I picked up a wedge of this gooey French cheese.
+- Tossing some avocado into the mix is one of my favorite tweaks, but after hearing about a Brie LT, I picked up a wedge of this gooey French cheese to add to our sandwiches.
 The picky hubby pulls off any avocado that I try to sneak in, but he was thrilled with slices of Brie nestled in his sandwich.
 So was I!

 How to Layer a BLT

 A Brie LT is no more complicated than a classic BLT.
 Not All Brie LTs include bacon, but that’s a must at our house.
 Below is how I layer my sandwich.
-Making a double decker version is impressive, but definitely messier!
+Making a double-decker version is impressive, but definitely messier!

-- Start with your favorite bread.
-These were made with a pullman type loaf, but I also love a hearty whole grain bread.
-Toast two slices.
+- Toast two or three slices depending on your appetite.
 Let the slices cool before adding the mayonnaise so it doesn’t “melt” into the toast.

 - Next comes the lettuce.
 I grew up with crisp iceberg, but Romaine or ruffly leaf lettuces are more flavorful.

-- Ripe, peak of the season tomatoes are a must.
+- Ripe, peak-of-the-season tomatoes are a must.
 I like one thicker tomato slice, but two or three thin slices are nice, too.

 - I add my extras like Brie and/or avocado slices next.
 Is there anything out of the ordinary that you add to your BLT?

-- Buy thick, high quality bacon and top with 2-3 strips before adding the second slice of toast.
+- Buy thick, high-quality bacon and top with 2-3 strips before adding the second slice of toast.
 Spread this toast with mayonnaise, too, if that’s what you fancy!

-- Slice your sandwich in half, grab some napkins and dig in!
+- Slice your sandwich in half, grab some napkins, and dig in!

 - A Monte Cristo is a delicious twist on the ham and cheese or you can add some kick your steak sandwich up a notch with some melted Brie.

 - 2 slices hearty bread